Connect With Us

 DIR Floortime

 DIR Floortime is about making the child feel safe.
 The Developmental, Individual-differences, & Relationship-based (DIR) model, pioneered by Dr. Stanley Greenspan, serves as a foundational framework for comprehending human development.
 Emphasizing the crucial role of social-emotional development from birth onward, the model elucidates how individuals perceive and interact with the world uniquely.
 Central to the DIR model is the recognition of relationships and emotional connections as catalysts for development.
-While the DIR model facilitates understanding and fosters positive development in all children, it is primarily employed with those facing educational, social-emotional, mental health, and developmental challenges.
-Notably, DIR/Floortime, an offshoot of the DIR model, is widely recognized for its effectiveness in supporting children with Autism Spectrum Disorders (ASD).

 Behavioural Modification and Social Brain Analysis

-Dr. Arini Verwer, PhD, developed Social Brain & Interaction protocols, which focus on brain development and the influence of the social environment on emotional state and behavior.
+Dr. Arini Verwer, PhD, developed Social Brain & Interaction protocols, which focus on brain development and the influence of the social environment on emotional state and behaviour.
 This therapy aims to assist families in understanding each family member’s emotional needs through communicative patterns of behavior and movement.
 Social Brain therapy is grounded in the science of learning and behavior, pinpointing a child’s learning style, emotional needs, and value system that drive behavior.
 Through parental coaching, specific tools and skills are identified and applied to help the child in everyday life, fostering emotional regulation, independence, and improved social interaction.

 Functional Neurology & Neuro Rehabilitation/Melillo Method